Explainability as statistical inference

 \paragraph{SP-FashionMNIST}

-Following the same procedure as Switching panels MNIST, we consider the dataset Switching panels FashionMNIST.
+Following the same procedure as switching panels MNIST, we conduct experiments on the dataset switching panels FashionMNIST.
 Since on average $50\%$ of the pixels are lit in FashionMNIST, we expect the true selection rate to be around 25 \% of the total number of pixels in Switching Panels FashionMNIST.

 In \cref{fig:target_fashion}, we compare LEX with two methods of multiple imputation, the Mixture of Logistics and GMM Dataset.
 These two multiple imputations outperforms their constant imputation counterparts with and without surrogate near the expected true rate of selection.
 Using the mixture of logistics allows to maintain a strong accuracy, similar to the accuracy of both constant imputation methods.
-In \cref{fig:target_fashion_selection_realx}, we can observe that the selections obtained with the surrogate constant imputation is more robust to the change in constant imputation compared to the Switching Panels MNIST dataset but the variations are still higher that the variations obtain with many different multiple imputation in \cref{fig:target_fashion_multiple}.
+In \cref{fig:target_fashion_selection_realx}, we can observe that the selections obtained with the surrogate constant imputation is more robust to the change in constant imputation compared to the switching panels MNIST dataset but the variations are still higher that the variations obtain with many different multiple imputation in \cref{fig:target_fashion_multiple}.

 \paragraph{CelebA Smile}

 On \cref{fig:celeba_realx}, as opposed to the results on SP-MNIST and the synthetic datasets, we see that the performance of LEX using a surrogate constant imputation does not depend on the choice of a constant.